Biometric Authentication

 Graph depicting the various types of biometric authentication

-Biometrics can be used to digitally identify someone or provide them access to a system.
+Biometrics can be used to digitally identify someone or provide them access to system.

 What do biometric authentication devices consist of?

-A biometric device consists of three parts: a reader or scanning device, technology to transform and compare biometric data collected, and a database for storage.
+biometric device consists of three parts: reader or scanning device, technology to transform and compare biometric data collected, and database for storage.

-A sensor is a device that detects and records biometric information.
+sensor is device that detects and records biometric information.

-It could be a fingerprint reader, voice analyser, or retina scanner, for example.
+It could be fingerprint reader, voice analyser, or retina scanner, for example.

 The software analyzes the biometric information and compares it to points in the database.

-The majority of biometric data is saved in a database that is linked to a central server that houses all of the data.
+The majority of biometric data is saved in database that is linked to central server that houses all of the data.

 Another approach of storing biometric data is to hash it cryptographically, which allows authentication to be accomplished without direct access to the data.